JuliaDocs/Documenter.jl/docs/src/man/doctests.md

 ```
 ````

-The code block's "language" must be `julia` and must include a line containing the text `# output`.
+The code block's "language" must be `jldoctest` and must include a line containing the text `# output`.
 The text before this line is the contents of the script which is run.
 The text that appears after `# output` is the textual representation that would be shown in the Julia REPL if the script had been `include`d.